gongwan33/geek-Mail-Blacklist/readme.txt

 Tags: Blacklist, spam, email
 Requires at least: 3.9
 Tested up to: 5.1.0
+Stable tag: trunk

 Block users with certain emails from registering to your WordPress site by adding blacklist rules.

 == Description ==
 - Block certain kinds of users from registering to your WordPress site by adding blacklist rules.
 - Super simple to use.
-The whole plugin just has one simple setting page.
+The whole plugin just has one simple settings page.
 - Support regular expression rules.
 - Completely free.